the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_story/_index.md

 It is important for you to plan the game prior to coding.

-{{< write-action "Plan your game prior to coding in your Google Doc:" >}} Unit 02: Games  - Story Project Planning Document
+{{< write-action "Plan your game prior to coding in your Google Doc:" >}} Unit 02: Games  - Story Project Planning Document.
+Check with a teacher before moving on to the code.

 ---